 An observation was made of Certified Nursing Assistants providing care to a resident in the afternoon of April for 2016 while transferring the resident “to bed with the use of a mechanical lift.
 When [the resident] was positioned on her right side, there was no dressing in place of the pressure sore on [the resident’s] coccyx.”
 The resident also “had an abrasion to her right gluteal fold.”

 The state investigator interviewed the Registered Nurse/Wound Care Nurse providing care to the resident who stated on 04/06/2016 that the resident “is to have a dressing on at all times [...and] she was not aware of the wound to the right gluteal fold.”

 Carlinville Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has suffered injury or harm while a patient at Heritage Health – Carlinville, call the Rosenfeld Injury Lawyers law offices now.
+If your spouse, parent or grandparent has suffered injury or harm while a patient at Heritage Health – Carlinville, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our experienced Carlinville attorneys provide victims of nursing home abuse, neglect or mistreatment the legal representation they need against all those who caused them harm.
 Our law firm can provide your family numerous legal options on how to proceed to obtain the financial compensation you deserve.

 We encourage you to contact our Macoupin County elder abuse law offices by calling (888) 424-5757 today to schedule your free, initial case evaluation.
 There is no need to make an upfront payment because we accept all nursing home claims for compensation on contingency.